Angela Valenzuela

 Email: valenz@austin.utexas.edu

-Office: SZB 3.804D
+Office: SZB 3.804D, SZB

-Angela Valenzuela is a professor in both the Educational Policy and Planning Program within the Department of Educational Administration at the University of Texas at Austin and holds a courtesy appointment in the Cultural Studies in Education Program within the Department of Curriculum & Instruction.
-She also serves as the director of the University of Texas Center for Education Policy.
+Angela Valenzuela is a professor in both the Educational Policy and Planning Program within the Department of Educational Administration at The University of Texas at Austin and holds a courtesy appointment in the Cultural Studies in Education Program within the Department of Curriculum & Instruction.
+She also serves as the director of The University of Texas Center for Education Policy.